Funding Your Education - Domestic students

 - Work Study Program: Our Work Study program creates part-time employment on campus for hundreds of students who have financial need.
 International students may apply for Work Study funding in their 2nd year of university.

-- University Research Assistantships: Students with demonstrated financial need are eligible to apply for a paid summer research opportunity, allowing them to gain invaluable research experience while working full time in the summer months.
+- Undergraduate Research Assistantships: Students with demonstrated financial need are eligible to apply for a paid summer research opportunity, allowing them to gain invaluable research experience while working full time in the summer months.

 Estimated Expenses (Per Year)